Chart Color Schemes

 Numurkah has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Numurkah's population was around 12,626 as of Aug 2025.
-This reflected an increase of 71 people since the 2021 Census, which reported a population of 12,555.
-The change was inferred from the estimated resident population of 12,499 in June 2024 and an additional 147 validated new addresses since the Census date.
-This level of population resulted in a density ratio of 5.4 persons per square kilometer.
-Numurkah's 0.6% growth since census positioned it within 2.0 percentage points of the SA4 region (2.6%), indicating competitive growth fundamentals.
-Population growth was primarily driven by overseas migration, contributing approximately 66.4% of overall population gains during recent periods.
+Numurkah's population was around 12,624 as of November 2025.
+This reflected an increase of 69 people since the 2021 Census, which reported a population of 12,555.
+The change was inferred from the estimated resident population of 12,495 in June 2024 and an additional 148 validated new addresses since the Census date.
+This level of population equated to a density ratio of 5.4 persons per square kilometer.
+Overseas migration contributed approximately 66.4% of overall population gains during recent periods.

 AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered, AreaSearch utilised VIC State Government's Regional/LGA projections released in 2023, adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+For areas not covered by this data, AreaSearch utilised VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
 Growth rates by age group were applied across all areas for years 2032 to 2041.
-Future demographic trends anticipated a significant population increase in the top quartile of locations outside capital cities.
-The area was expected to grow by 4,353 persons to 2041 based on latest numbers, reflecting an increase of 33.4% over the 17 years.
+Future population dynamics forecasted a significant increase in the top quartile of locations outside capital cities, with Numurkah expected to grow by 4,353 persons to 2041 based on latest numbers, reflecting an overall increase of 33.4% over the 17 years.

 Frequently Asked Questions - Population